Coronavirus (COVID-19) – information for Australian travellers

 Remember that even if you get an exemption, you’ll still have to comply with entry restrictions when you come back to Australia, including 14 days of mandatory quarantine.

-When you arrive back in Australia you must undertake a mandatory quarantine period of 14 days at your first port of arrival in Australia.
-You’ll be provided with suitable accommodation to stay in during this period.
+When you arrive back in Australia, you must undertake a mandatory 14-day quarantine at designated facilities in your port of arrival.
 You won’t be able to travel domestically (including to your home) or continue on any domestic flight connections until the 14-day mandatory quarantine period has been completed.
 This quarantine period is necessary to protect Australians from COVID-19 and to save lives.

 - ACT: COVID-19 Travellers page